top of page

 Pray for the process

 Please be in prayer for St Paul's and St Tim's during this period of interregnum.
-That God will take us from where we are to where he wants us to be & that everyone in our church community feels his support, encouragement & direction & that whilst there is much to do, we all remember that this is not ours alone to carry.
+That God will take us from where we are to where he wants us to be & that everyone in our church community feels God's support, encouragement & direction & that whilst there is much to do, we all remember that this is not ours alone to carry.

 Pray for our people